tbm/homepage/content/debian/nslu2/linux-on-flash.md

 underlying flash device (as it only supports a limited number of writes).

 <em>Note:</em> this document currently describes Debian etch (4.0) and
-needs to be updated to Debian squeeze (6.0).
+needs to be updated to Debian squeeze (6.0) and Debian wheezy (7.0).
 Some of the hints may still apply, but some may not.

 * The ext3 filesystem per default writes metadata changes every five seconds to disk.
 This can be increased by mounting the root filesystem